Matchfit Interviews: Allie Long

-Allie plays in the USA National Womens Soccer League and made her international debut for the USA in May 2014.
-She has also played in Europe for PSG in the French 1st Division and represented the USA at the 2016 Rio Olympics.
+She made her international debut for the USA in May 2014 and has also played in Europe for PSG in the French 1st Division and represented the USA at the 2016 Rio Olympics.

 How many times per week do you train by yourself without the team and what do you focus on?